Chimoney/chimoney-developer-examples/chimoney-checkout-test-node/README.md

-Welcome to the Chimoney API starter code repository for the Interledger Summit Hackathon.
-This README will guide you through the different use cases and API steps to help you easily integrate the different Interledger enpoints into your hackathon project.
+Welcome to the Chimoney API starter code template for the Interledger Summit Hackathon.
+This README will guide you through the different use cases and API steps to help you easily integrate the different Interledger endpoints into your hackathon project.

 ## 1. Seamless International E-commerce